Gibside Stables BunkhouseNr Rowlands Gill, Gateshead, Tyne & Wear, NE16 6BG

 Heating: Electric wall heaters

-Bedding/linen: Mattress covers, duvet and pillow is provided for each bed.
+Bedding/linen: Mattress covers and a pillow is provided for each bed.
 Guests will need to bring their own linen, towels and any other bedding.
+Tea towels are also provided.

 Parking: There are 2 parking spaces approx. 30 metres away from the bunkhouse.
 Cars should only drive to these spaces before 10am or after 3.30pm as it involves driving through a public area where visitors to the property will be walking.
 Additional car parking is in the main car park, 1 mile away.
 Coaches cannot access the Stables.
 If arriving by coach please discuss with us at the time of booking.